 They can’t arrest you just because you won’t answer their questions.
 You can exercise your Fifth Amendment right to remain silent or simply inform the officer that you’re only willing to answer more questions if you have your lawyer present.

 For both citizens and immigrants, a traffic stop can be very unnerving.
 Immigrants in particular may be worried about making a mistake that violates their immigration status or puts them at risk of deportation.
 This is why it’s so important to understand your legal rights both during a stop and if you are facing arrest.
-It can help to work with an experienced legal team.
+It can help to work with an experienced criminal defense attorney.